 East Cleabarrow, Windermere

-This early-20th century holiday home is a delightfully characterful spot with its own beautiful woodland garden and orchard.
-Follow the winding tracks through the trees to a cairn that offers a view of the central feels in winter and tantalising glimpses even when the leaves are fully out.
-Continue exploring until you find the pretty summerhouse where you an enjoy a glass of wine or a coffee in your own tranquil forest space.
+This early 20th-century holiday home is a delightfully characterful spot with its own beautiful woodland garden and orchard.
+Follow the winding tracks through the trees to a cairn that offers a view of the central fells in winter and tantalising glimpses even when the leaves are fully out.
+Continue exploring until you find the pretty summerhouse where you can enjoy a glass of wine or a coffee in your own tranquil forest space.

 Find your perfect cottage in the nearby village of Bassenthwaite.